-At the date of signing, the Trust's resources primarily include £199m of cash reserves, £75m of undrawn commercial borrowing facilities and, to the extent that those resources may be insufficient to meet the costs of a large or multiple failures, the Trustees' expectation is that HMG will provide additional financial support to the ATT as necessary.
+At 30 June 2025, the Trust's resources primarily include £278m of cash reserves, £75m of undrawn commercial borrowing facilities and, to the extent that those resources may be insufficient to meet the costs of a large or multiple failures, the Trustees' expectation is that HMG will provide additional financial support to the ATT as necessary.
 That expectation is based on the support provided by HMG to the ATT over many years.
 In addition, the Trustees have considered the criteria set out in the ATT Payment Policy, the Trustees' view as to their obligations under the Trust Deed and the Trustees' view as to how the UK Government is expected to fulfil its obligations in relation to package travel.

 In addition, the Trustees take account of the overall performance of the package travel sector, the CAA's summary assessment of the actual and forecast performance of certain ATOL holders, and of any strategic policy direction provided by the Secretary of State for Transport and HMG more broadly.
-The Trustees recognise that the COVID-19 pandemic and the resulting collapse in air travel had a significant impact on the package travel sector, further exacerbated by more recent inflationary effects on the broader economy.
-Whilst the sector has now predominantly recovered, there remains some uncertainty over the income and expenditure of the Trust, in terms of the level of APC Income and the number and aggregate cost of ATOL failures.
+The Trustees recognise that the macroeconomic environment over the past five years has had a significant impact on package travel, and whilst the sector has now predominantly recovered, there remains some limited uncertainty over the income and expenditure of the Trust, in terms of the level of APC Income and the number and aggregate cost of ATOL failures.